fireship-io/fireship.io/hugo/content/lessons/firebase-v9-migration/index.md

 ---
-title: "Firebase V9 Migration"
+title: Firebase v9 Migration
 lastmod: 2021-09-02T12:10:52-07:00
 publishdate: 2021-09-02T12:10:52-07:00
 author: Jeff Delaney
 draft: false
-description: How to migrate to Firebase V9 JavaScript SDK.
+description: How to migrate to the new Firebase V9 JavaScript SDK.
 A complete guide.
 tags:
     - pro
     - javascript